xpack/web-doxygen/website/docs/manual/pages/markdown.md

 </code></pre>

-<p>With Markdown the actual numbers you use to mark the list have no effect on the HTML output Markdown produces.
-I.e. standard Markdown treats the following as one list with 3 numbered items:</p>
+With Markdown the actual numbers you use to mark the list have no effect on the HTML output Markdown produces.
+I.e. standard Markdown treats the following as one list with 3 numbered items:

 <pre><code>1.
 Item1